Azure/kube-advisor/README.md

-# kube-resources-checker
+# kube-advisor

-kube-resources-checker is a Go application that searches your cluster for Deployments, Stateful Sets, and Daemon Sets that are missing resource and request limits.
+kube-advisor is a Go application that searches your cluster for Deployments, Stateful Sets, and Daemon Sets that are missing resource and request limits.

 ![](https://user-images.githubusercontent.com/1231630/44505638-5a2c0500-a657-11e8-8bf1-1766d69fa2ff.png)